-Donors want to make sure their money is put to good use and they’re more likely to take your request for funds seriously if you can show that you have a carefully thought out plan.
-If you’re building a playground at a daycare center, for example, you could show them the playground location/venue and discuss the types of equipment that you might need.
+Donors want to make sure you will put their money to good use, and they’re more likely to take your request for funds seriously if you can show that you have a carefully thought out plan.
+If you’re building a playground at a daycare center, for example, you could show them the playground location or venue and discuss the types of equipment that you might need.
 Even a simple drawing of what the finished playground will look like can spur donations.

 Make sure you have planners, calendars and a system for keeping track of all grant applications, playground funding ideas and financing opportunities.
 Keeping everything in one system will ensure you don’t overlook a key deadline or opportunity.

 Because securing funding for a playground is an extensive project, you might consider utilizing a group of volunteers.
 You may need to have separate people or committees to contact prospective donors, research grant opportunities and write grant applications.
-Give everyone a job, making sure the people you appoint are the best ones for that position and they understand their deadlines and goals of the project.
+Give everyone a job, making sure the people you appoint are the best ones for that position and they understand their deadlines and project goals.

 You’re going to need an account to keep the funds safe and in one place.
 Depending on your needs, you may want to open a savings account so the money earns interest while you raise additional funds.
-Alternatively, the money can be placed into an escrow or checking account.
+Alternatively, you can place the money into an escrow or checking account.
 In addition to a bank account, you will need a system to keep track of donations.
 That way, you can stay on track for your target and properly acknowledge everyone who donates.